eginez/blog-eginez/content/post/go_generics_use.md

 Error handling sits high among the things that I would like to do better in go, thus while working on a recent project I decided to invest some time looking into how to improve.

-I'll start by showing code snippets of what I thought could have been improved.
+I'll start by showing code snippets of what I thought could have been improved:
 ```go
 //Loads the data structures
 func Load(root string, keyRing string, p pgp.PromptFunction) (index *MeerkatsIndex, key *MeerkatsKeys, e error) {